 Cost: $17 per session

 Do you have a difficult relationship with food and how you see yourself?
 This process-oriented therapy group is designed to explore eating disorder struggles while creating self-awareness of thoughts, feelings, and effectiveness in relationships.
 Discussion is not focused on when/where/how members engage in disordered eating behaviors.
-If you are interested in learning about your relationship with self/others, providing and receiving support, talk to your counselor or schedule an intake.

 Cost: $15 per session